aws-samples/s3-prefix-level-kms-keys/README.md

 ## __8. Caveats__ ##
 There are some caveats to keep in mind with this solution.

+* This solution is applicable only to General purpose S3 buckets and not for Directory buckets as Directory buckets do not support SSE-KMS.
+Please see [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html) for the differences between these two types of buckets.

 * This solution can handle large objects (for unversioned buckets) but limited to the time out of the Lambda which is 15 minutes.
 To give you an idea, in tests, we have seen that 100 GB files are copied in about 7 minutes.
 But if there are batches of files processed by a lambda function, then if some of them fail, only the ones that failed will be tried in the next invocation.
 For versioned buckets though, the maximum object size is 5 GB.

 * This solution works only for the following two encryption types: